 Preliminary site work began late in December of 2011 and first occupancies began in October 2013.

 Hubbard Place offers studio, convertible, 1-bedroom, 1-bedroom + den and 2-bedroom apartments, most with balconies.
-Rents range from $1,566 for studios to $3,684 and up for available 2-bedrooms.
+Rents in late July 2014 ranged from $1,606 for studios to $3,324 and up for available 2-bedrooms.
 Floor plans and a near real-time availability check are available at the building’s website.

 The apartments have expansive windows, oak floors in living areas and Berber carpet in bedrooms, full-size in-unit washers and dryers, quartz countertops, stainless steel appliances and Snaidero designer cabinetry.

 Floor plans are functional and very efficient, with minimal space lost to hallways.

 The master bath in one of the corner two-bedroom layouts has a double-bowl vanity, a separate tub and stall shower and a window with a dazzling view east toward the city skyline.